gazhay/Sauce-kickrbikeextras/README.md

 # State
 This is nothing more than a proof of concept.
 It is pretty janky and needs a lot of work to be a dependable mod.

+I am presenting it here now as I don't know when I'll get round to doing it and maybe someone else can tidy it up and issue a PR or just fork it.

 # How to

 1. Install into SauceMods folder in your $HOME/Documents/ directory.